SmartTURB/diffusion-lagr/README.md

 During the installation process, you might encounter a couple of known issues.
 Here are some tips to help you resolve them:

 1. **Parallel h5py Installation**: Setting up parallel h5py can sometimes pose challenges.
-As a workaround to this problem, consider commenting out the specific line of code [here](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75) and subsequently uncommenting [the following line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L76).
+As a workaround, you can install the serial version of h5py, comment out the specific line of code [here](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75), and uncomment [the following line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L76).
 2. **PyTorch Installation**: In our experience, sometimes it's necessary to reinstall PyTorch depending on your system environment.
 You can download and install PyTorch from their [official website](https://pytorch.org/).

 ## Preparing Data